iamelevich/uol-web-development-project/README.md

 - Nodejs (https://nodejs.org/en/)

+# Build

+`node build.js` - build gh-pages version to the docs folder

 ## Development

 - `npm i` to install all dependencies
-- `node index.js` to start dev server, build and watch for changes
+- `node dev.js` to start dev server, build and watch for changes